 Below are some fast facts and tips regarding winter tires:

-- While all-season tires are made for a variety of conditions, winter tires are built specifically to perform in low temperatures, ice, slush and snow.
+- While all-season tires are made for various conditions, winter tires are built specifically to perform in low temperatures, ice, slush and snow.

-- Effective winter tires will have at least a 3.5 millimetre tread as well as a symbol of a mountain and a snowflake.
+- Effective winter tires will have at least a 3.5 millimetre tread and a symbol of a mountain and a snowflake.
 This symbol indicates the tires have good traction on ice and snow.
 Check out our Dime Test for figuring out if your Tread is good.

-- You should maintain air pressure in your winter tires to extend tread lifespan.
+- You should maintain air pressure in your winter tires to extend your tread lifespan.